nodef/genann.c/README.md

 ## Building

 Genann is self-contained in two files: `genann.c` and `genann.h`.
-To use Genann, simply add those two files to your project.
+To use Genann, simply include those two files in your project.

 ## Example Code